wrapp/gokit/README.md

 ### Wrap Context
 `Default: yes`

-Wrapp context is a simple middleware to add some extra functionality around `context.Context`.
+Wrapp context is a middleware used to add some extra functionality around `context.Context`.
 For example it is not easy to iterate the keys and values in default context.
 Wrapp context allows you to do that by getting a copy of map data stored in the context.